Should You Let Strangers Pet Your Dog?

 When a stranger asks to pet your dog, you need to pay attention to your puppy's reactions and body language.

 Does your dog's facial expression seem replaced with an open-mouth smile?
-When the stranger approaches, do the canine walk up to the person asking for a gentle pet.
-If your dog exhibits these signs, then let a stranger pet your dog is probably okay.
+When the stranger approaches, does the canine walk up to the person asking for a gentle pet.
+If your dog exhibits these signs, then letting a stranger pet your dog is probably okay.

 If your pet backs away from the stranger or appears afraid, then you'll want to forego letting the person pet the animal and kindly decline the offer of a scratch.

-How to Say 'No' to a Stranger who Asks Pet Your Dog
+How to Say 'No' to a Stranger Who Asks To Pet Your Dog

 Sometimes, honesty is the best policy.
 If you say nicely, "Please don't pet my dog," then most people will respect your wishes.
 However, some people will become angry or might even insist.
 Persistence is familiar with children who won't always take 'no' for an answer because they can't resist the appeal of a furry pooch.